LukeAims/odin-recipes/README.md

 # Welcome to my GitHub repository where I will be showcasing my knowledge of HTML, CSS, git and GitHub

-## Throughoutthis project, I will be creating clean commits with appropriate messages, and utilizing GitHub CLI to push the repofrom my local workspace to GitHub.
+### Throughout this project, I will be creating clean commits with appropriate messages, and utilizing GitHub CLI to push the repofrom my local workspace to GitHub.
 I will also be using git and GitHub CLI to manage my workflow by making commits whenever I refactor, edit, or add a new section of HTML and CSS styling.
 Stay tuned for updates and progress on thisproject!

 This project serves as a demonstration of my proficiency in HTML, CSS, Git, and GitHub.
 Throughout the project, I will ensure clean commits with appropriate messages that accurately reflect the changes made.
 Using GitHub CLI, I will create and push the repository from my local workspace to GitHub, ensuring proper version control throughout thedevelopment process.